- Here's how you can volunteer with cheetahs and perhaps earn a cuddle or two from these magnificent creatures

 I can’t say I’m surprised this video has over 15 million views, but I wasn’t expecting to find cheetahs so cuddlesome.
 The premise of the video starts with the question of whether or not cheetahs prefer to sleep on soft blankets or hard concrete.
 Of course, we know the answer.
 Cats are cats, all shapes and sizes.

-I don’t think it’s possible to watch this video without squealing in a high-pitched voice every single time the little spoon cheetah nuzzles its neck of its human and proceeds to fall back asleep.
+I don’t think it’s possible to watch this video without squealing in a high-pitched voice every single time the little spoon cheetah nuzzles the neck of its human and proceeds to fall back asleep.
 OMFG.
 I’d risk a limb or even death for a cheetah cuddle fest.
 I mean, if I had to go, getting eaten by cheetahs after a cuddlefest would be a supreme way to go.
-And btw, for future references, be sure to engrave “perished by cheetahs” on my headstone.

 But, as it turns out, we too can interact with these amazing creatures.
 We can volunteer.
 And actually, it’s pretty safe.
 I’m kidding about perishing with the cheetahs, but I’m fairly confident that most people who volunteer are aware of such risks and are fine with it.